anthonydouc/Route-Opt-Travelling-Santa/README.md

 # Route-opt
-This repostiory contains a python package for solving Kaggle's Travelling Santa problem https://www.kaggle.com/competitions/traveling-santa-2018-prime-paths/overview.
+This repository contains a python package for solving Kaggle's Travelling Santa problem https://www.kaggle.com/competitions/traveling-santa-2018-prime-paths/overview.
 The package is created in fufillment of Coles Data Scientist Candidate analytical task.